tytydraco/yessleep/out/NOWHERE__Theres_something_wrong_with_my_familys_new_vacation_home__Pt_1_.md

 My dad was getting a promotion from his job, and to this day, I actually don't remember what his job was at that time.
 I remember one day coming back from school and my mom was excited and so was my little brother Jack who was no less than 7.
 My dad explained that he was getting a higher position at his job and that he would be bringing extra money from that moment on and to celebrate, we were going away for a road trip.

 I was excited.
-I've been on a road trip.
+I've never been on a road trip before.
 I remember passing through sandy deserts and music playing on the radio.
 Jack was sitting next to me, playing with his Buzz Lightyear action figure.

 We were on the road for about 4 hours, and throughout the ride to our vacation location, we only stopped once at a gas station to use the bathroom and pick up snacks.

 I was the first one to step out of the bathroom while everyone else was taking their time.
-And just as I was about to get back in the car, something caught my eye.
-Through the car - door

-window, and through the other door window, right on the other side of the road where there was nothing but the desert, I saw someone.
+And just as I was about to get back in the car, there was something caught my eye.
+Through the car - door window, and through the other door window, right on the other side of the road where there was nothing but the sandy desert, I saw someone.

 The door window where my brother Jack was sitting was sort of dirty due to him touching the glass which made it difficult to see the features of whoever was there.
 But I was about to make out 3 things: